 About Louise Hicks

-Louise Hicks is the Director of Development and CNIO at Barts Health.
+Louise Hicks is the Director of Development and CNIO at Barts Health NHS Trust.
 Louise is responsible for leading the digital nursing programme across the group of hospitals at Barts Health.
 She is an honorary visiting Professor at City University of London and is a registered Nurse, qualified teacher and Executive Coach.
 She is also part of the Quality Improvement leadership triumvirate and the Chief Nurse’s team.
 Louise joined the NHS in 1982 and has a clinical background in Emergency and Trauma Care.

-Problem: Louise aims to enhance the consistency of high quality of care and patient safety in a multi-site group of hospitals through the use of digital nursing methods.
+Problem: Louise aims to enhance the consistency of high quality care and patient safety in a multi-site group of hospitals through the use of digital nursing methods.

 Solution: Implementation and optimisation of Cerner millennium including digital nursing documentation, vital signs recording, the use of care compass (phase 1) plus the integration of e-prescribing during the 2nd phase of the programme.